minimike08/SqliteTools/README.md

-This is a repository of SQLite tools for use with iOS (for when core data doesn't quite cut it).
+This is a repository containing a very basic SQLite library for iOS.
+It allows for operating directly on an SQLite database primarily using strings.
+Internally it uses the SQLite C API.

-It contains examples of how to use the tools in the DatabaseMaintence files.
+The main purpose of "MVDatabaseMaintenance" is to prepare an SQLite database created outside of CoreData for use with CoreData.
+It utilizes the SQLite library and provides a decent example of its use.